Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Restart Hit"					"0"

+			// The mode of the Super Tank's claw/rock attack.
+			// --
+			// 0: Both
+			// 1: Ability activates when the Super Tank hits a survivor.
+			// 2: Ability activates when the Super Tank is hit by a survivor.
+			"Restart Hit Mode"				"0"

 			// The Super Tank makes survivors restart with this loadout.
 			// Item limit: 5
 			// Character limit for each item: 64